tektutor/devops-nov-2021/Day3/README.md

 - This helps in creating a virtual env for a single application.
 - This is a provisioning tool.
 - This is not an Operating System, though it offers many OS related features it is just a process.
+- shares hardware resources available on the host system
+- is used in providing light-weight VM like application environ (Infrastructure Tool)

 Virtual Machine
+- a technology that helps in running multiple OS in the same system side by side.
+- requires dedicated hardwares
 - is a fully functional Operating System.
 Provisioning tool.
-- a technology that helps in running multiple OS in the same system side by side.
+- Instrastructure Tool ( Provides a machine )

 Maven - is a build tool tool that helps in compiling, executing automated test cases part of build, packaing application binaries, deploying binaries to weblogic, artifactory, etc

 Jenkins - a Continuous Integration Build Server.
 Helps in setting up CI/CD Pipeline.

 Ansible - a configuration management tool.
 Helps in automating software installations on existing systems (VM, container, Cloud machines, etc)

 ### Executing the ping playbook